erincodepirate/dopeywars/README.md

 4. npm start
 5. press a for Android

-to build the Android APK:
+To build the Android APK:
 1. npm run build:android

 Requirements to build: